 Enjoy stories, songs, fingerplays, flannelboards and big books just right for this age.
 Parental participation is a must.
 Kids up to age 2 1/2 (30 mos.) walking confidently on their own.

-On board, you'll find books, music CDs and DVDs for all ages.
+On board, you'll find books, music CDs, DVDs and other services for all ages.
 You can browse several thousand titles or pick up materials you've requested online or over the phone.

 Looking for ideas on organizing and decorating your home, planning an event, changing your hairstyle, doing a new craft or cooking a certain dish?
 For a visual prompt to inspire you, Pinterest and other social media sites are great resources.
 Learn how to use their virtual pinboards, smart lists, social-bookmarking and more.
 Basic Internet skills required; Pinterest account recommended.
 Registration begins Monday, September 8.